| Reading time: | 15 min |

 export PATH=/path/to/install/dir/bin:$PATH

-Here is a specific example for an Arm Linux host and the AArch32 bare-metal target.
+The following is an example of a specific version for an Arm Linux host and the AArch32 bare-metal target:

 wget https://developer.arm.com/-/media/Files/downloads/gnu/15.2.rel1/binrel/arm-gnu-toolchain-15.2.rel1-aarch64-arm-none-eabi.tar.xz